 Wearing a brace is one important way you can try to prevent your scoliosis from getting worse.

 A brace will only work if you wear it.
 Like many things in life, you have a choice, but your choice also has consequences.
-If your doctor recommends a brace and you choose not to wear it, then you run the risk of your curve getting larger.
+If your doctor recommends a brace, and you choose not to wear it, you run the risk of your curve getting larger.

 Depending on how big your curve gets, you may need surgery to correct it.
 Or you may choose to do nothing about the curve and run the risk of it continuing to increase.
 This may cause various medical and quality of life issues later in your life.